 Where Ideas Meet

 Japan believes that new ideas are born when people with different identities and perspectives meet.
 A huge globe is central to this room, the outside wall once again a large screen.
-Here we are invited to come together to create a better future for all.
+It invites us to come together to create a better future for all.
 Through our journey in the Japan pavilion, our flowers which represent our different personalities and preferences have been with us on the way.
 All the different flowers now appear on the screen surrounding the globe.
 The room fills with mist and the images on the globe and the walls reflect a world of people that are diverse but beautiful in their differences.
 We need each other, just as we all need the world.

 The message is clear – we all live in the same world.
 Having the opportunity to meet in one place to share experiences will allow us to develop innovative ideas and create solutions to the world’s problems together.